keleven-uk/pyMP3duplicate/README.md

   -l, --license         Print the Software License.
   -v, --version         Print the version of the application.
   -e, --explorer        Load program working directory into file explorer.
+  -t, --checkThe        Check for a artist for trailing ',the'.
   -c, --check           Check database integrity.
   -cD, --checkDelete    Check database integrity and delete unwanted.
   -xL, --noLoad         Do not load database.